ncbi/elastic-blast-docs/docs/source/configuration.rst

     GCS or AWS S3 bucket URI where to save the results from ElasticBLAST.

+    **This value uniquely identifies a single ElasticBLAST search - please keep track of this**.

     **Note**: This bucket *must* exist prior to invoking ElasticBLAST and it *must* include the ``gs://`` or ``s3://`` prefix.